Alek-Hanusic/Aleks_Vault/Algorithms/Data Structures.md

 ![[Linked List.png]]

 ![[Linked List 2.png]]

+## Disjoint-Sets
+also called union-finds or merge-finds

+>Disjoint Sets -> Sets that have no elements in common
+>also called mutually exclusive or independent

 ## Doubly Linked Lists
 Traversal of items can be done in both forward and backward directions as every node contains an additional **prev** pointer that points to the previous node.
 ![[Doubly Linked List 2.png]]